Masquerayd/printf/README.md

 `printf` will need to prepare one string that will be printed out to the ouput.These is a simplified list of the process that printf does before sending the formated output to the buffer:

 1. `printf` builds a string in memory and this string is called the buffer before it is sent to the output.
-1. `printf` copies parts of the formate string that are not format spercifiersdirectly to the buffer
+1. `printf` copies parts of the formate string that are not format spercifiers directly to the buffer
-1. when `printf` enconters a format specifier , it checks the argument to see it the type corresponds to the spercifier.It the processes the argument and converts it to a string then adds that to the buffer. this process is repeated for all spercifiers that the `printf` function finds in the **format string**.
+1. when `printf` enconters a format specifier , it checks the argument to see it the type corresponds to the spercifier.It  processes the argument and converts it to a string then adds that to the buffer. this process is repeated for all spercifiers that the `printf` function finds in the **format string**.
 1. The **buffer** accumulates these pieces as it processes the format string.
 1. finally when all the format spercifiers and all the arguments have been process the `printf` function then prints to the standard output.

 buffering is important as it reduces the write operation to the output.
-If The `printf` function doesn't see a newline  at then end of the format sting theen it places the string in the buffer until it get the new line character.
-The buffer can be forced to fluch the buffer by using the fflush(stdout).
+If The `printf` function doesn't see a newline  at then end of the format sting then it places the string in the buffer until it get the new line character.
+The buffer can be forced to fluch the buffer by using the flush (stdout).

 ## Memory Management
 ### Memory allocation in Custom `printf`